 What to expect

 The sound bath will last for one hour.
-Participants will be given a yoga mat and are invited to sit or lie down in the Watershed space.
-A limited number of chairs will also be available.
+Participants will be invited to sit or lie down in the Watershed space.
+A limited number of yoga mats and chairs will be available; participants are encouraged to bring their own yoga mats or blankets if possible.
 Please note that the Watershed floor is concrete, and the sound baths involve sustained noise that can get loud or intense.
-Visitors are welcome to bring additional yoga mats or blankets of their own.
+This event will be photographed.
 Visitors of all ages are invited to participate.